Understanding Your Total Tax Burden As An American Living And Earning An Income Overseas

 A reader wrote this week to tell me why he’s not on board with our recommendation of Colombia as a top lifestyle choice in the Americas.

-A reader wrote this week with a new reason for being turned off from Colombia…taxes.
-Someone told the guy that Colombia taxes anyone in the country for more than six months on his worldwide income and that Colombia imposes a wealth tax.
-Therefore, because, as he interpreted it, this meant that he, a U.S. citizen, would be double-taxed, he was taking Colombia off his list.
+Someone told the guy that Colombia taxes anyone who is in the country for more than six months on his worldwide income… and, further, that Colombia imposes a wealth tax.

-First, every country in the world whose tax system I know anything about (this includes at least a few dozen countries) considers anyone spending 183 days or more in that country a tax resident.
+First, every country in the world whose tax system I’m familiar with (this includes at least a few dozen countries) considers anyone spending 183 days or more in that country a tax resident.

 For U.S. citizens, being taxed on your worldwide income by another country because you’re resident in that country can seem horrifying, as you are also going to continue to be taxed on your worldwide income by the IRS… right?

 Your Knight In Shining Armor: The FEIE

-U.S. property taxes, for example, tend to be much higher than those in other countries, not only because property values are greater, but also because U.S. rates are higher and because of how property tax rates are applied in different countries.
+U.S. property taxes, for example, tend to be much higher than those in other countries, not only because property values are greater, but also because U.S. rates are higher.
+As well, property tax rates are applied differently in different countries.

 My point is that you have to look at the whole tax picture.
 You can’t reduce this very big question to just one of its components—income tax, for example.

-If taxes are a main concern, you can always do what one proud reader wrote in to boast about a few years ago.
-He was responding to an article I’d written stating that Americans never lose their annual IRS filing obligation, no matter where in the world they reside.
-The guy wrote to tell me this wasn’t true.
-If you earn less than the personal exemption and standard deduction amount (the US$9,500 figure for 2012 that I quote above), then you don’t have to file a tax return.
+If taxes are a main concern, you can always do what one proud reader wrote in to boast about years ago.
+He was responding to an article I’d written stating that Americans never lose their annual IRS filing obligation, no matter where in the world they reside or how long they live outside the country.